Kurt Gödel: Mid-1930s: further work and U.S. visits

 Gödel earned his habilitation at Vienna in 1932, and in 1933 became a Privatdozent (unpaid lecturer) there.
 In 1933, Adolf Hitler came to power in Germany, and over the following years the Nazis rose in influence in Austria and among Vienna's mathematicians.
 In June 1936, Moritz Schlick, whose seminar had aroused Gödel's interest in logic, was murdered by one of his former students, Johann Nelböck.
 This triggered "a severe nervous crisis" in Gödel.
 He developed paranoid symptoms, including a fear of being poisoned, and spent several months in a sanitarium for nervous diseases.

 In 1933, Gödel first traveled to the U.S., where he met Albert Einstein, who became a good friend.
 He delivered an address to the annual meeting of the American Mathematical Society.
-During this year, Gödel also developed the ideas of computability and recursive functions to the point where he was able to present a lecture on general recursive functions and the concept of truth.
+During this year, Gödel also developed the ideas of computability and recursive functions to the point that he was able to present a lecture on general recursive functions and the concept of truth.
 This work was developed in number theory, using Gödel numbering.

 In 1934, Gödel gave a series of lectures at the Institute for Advanced Study (IAS) in Princeton, New Jersey, titled On undecidable propositions of formal mathematical systems.
 Stephen Kleene, who had just completed his PhD at Princeton, took notes on these lectures that were later published.

 Gödel visited the IAS again in the autumn of 1935.
 The traveling and hard work had exhausted him and the next year he took a break to recover from a depressive episode.
 He returned to teaching in 1937.
 During this time, he worked on the proof of consistency of the axiom of choice and of the continuum hypothesis; he went on to show that these hypotheses cannot be disproved from the common system of axioms of set theory.

 After marrying Adele Nimbursky in 1938, he visited the U.S. again, spending the autumn of 1938 at the IAS and publishing Consistency of the axiom of choice and of the generalized continuum-hypothesis with the axioms of set theory, a classic of modern mathematics.
 In it, he introduced the constructible universe, a model of set theory in which the only sets that exist are those that can be constructed from simpler sets.
 Gödel showed that both the axiom of choice (AC) and the generalized continuum hypothesis (GCH) are true in the constructible universe, and therefore must be consistent with the Zermelo–Fraenkel axioms for set theory (ZF).
 This result has considerable consequences for working mathematicians, as it means they can assume the axiom of choice when proving the Hahn–Banach theorem.
 Paul Cohen later constructed a model of ZF in which AC and GCH are false; together these proofs mean that AC and GCH are independent of the ZF axioms for set theory.

 Gödel spent the spring of 1939 at the University of Notre Dame.